500 Park Avenue: Original building

-The original building is eleven stories tall and remains largely in its original configuration, with a facade designed as a glass curtain wall.
+The original building is eleven stories tall and largely retains its original configuration, with a facade designed as a glass curtain wall.
 Pepsi had small office requirements, similar to the tenants of Lever House and the Manufacturers Trust Company Building, both of which SOM had previously designed.
 The base is set several feet behind the upper stories to give the impression that the office stories were a tower.
 According to de Blois, she had come up with the concept of the Pepsi-Cola Building as a glass box, while Bunshaft was responsible for arranging the structural columns to create this effect.
 It was designed under the 1916 Zoning Resolution and constructed just before the zoning regulations were changed.
 In practice, the original building was designed as a "base without a tower", as described by architectural writer Robert A. M. Stern.
+The original building's low height allowed SOM to avoid using overscaled design features and to use as few design components as possible.

 The original structure is surrounded by a plaza with granite pavement, which reaches the curb on both Park Avenue and 59th Street.
 The plaza is at sidewalk level on Park Avenue and is four steps higher than the western end of the site on 59th Street, giving the impression that the plaza is a podium.
 The plaza's pavement dates from the 1980s when 500 Park Tower was built.
 The granite plaza extends in front of 500 Park Tower.
 The eastern end of the plaza contains a stainless steel cube.
 At the western end of the plaza is a flagpole atop a granite bulkhead, as well as a metal canopy extending to the 59th Street sidewalk.

 Facade

 The ground story is recessed 14 ft from Park Avenue and 34 ft from 59th Street, while the second through 10th floors are recessed 20 ft from 59th Street.
 The ground-story wall consists of nearly full-height glass windows within stainless steel frames, which are set atop a granite sill.
 Several revolving doors are set within these windows on both Park Avenue and 59th Street.
 As originally designed, the revolving doors were lighted.
-Five groups of two reinforced-concrete columns cantilever the second through 10th stories above the lobby and part of the surrounding plaza.
+Five groups of two reinforced-concrete columns cantilever the second through 10th stories above the lobby and part of the surrounding plaza, extending 13 ft outward from the facade.